 The Eurovision Song Contest 2021 will take place on the 18th and 20th of May (semi-finals) and the Grand Final is scheduled for the 22nd of May 2021.
 In the rehearsal week of the competition, assuming artists will be in Rotterdam, there is one important Dutch holiday on Hemelvaartsdag (Ascension Day) on the 13th of May.
 The EBU and Dutch broadcasters AVROTROS & NPO have not yet decided whether or not rehearsals can take place on that day.

-41 countries take part in Eurovision 2021: Ukraine and Bulgaria return
+39 countries take part in Eurovision 2021: Ukraine and Bulgaria return, Armenia pulls out

 After a short absence, both Ukraine and Bulgaria will return to the Eurovision Song Contest in 2021.
 They were also on the list for 2020, as there are no changes to the line-up compared to that year.
 Ukraine is one of the powerhouses in the past two Eurovision decades, winning the contest twice while never failing to qualify for the Grand Final.
-The bad news, however, is that Hungary and Montenegro have withdrawn from the competition.
-This means that the total number of participants stays the same as in 2019: 41 countries will take part.
+The bad news, however, is that Armenia, Hungary and Montenegro have withdrawn from the competition.
+Later on, Belarus was disqualified by the EBU.
+This means that the total number of participants is one less than in 2019: 39 countries will take part.
 Of course, Australia is once again one of those countries!

 Jan Smit, Chantal Janzen, Edsilia Rombley and Nikkie Tutorials will host the 2021 Eurovision Song Contest